Diary of Percy Lay, 1914-1918 - Part 12

 were told it was on account of

-one to the [[Turks?]] getting married
+one of the Kinch getting married

 4th Down to Base Paymaster

-and got paid and in Afternoon
+and got paid and in afternoon

 we went down to Club at